Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 2. Click the [DELETE] button.
 A window comes up asking for confirmation.
 The selected fixed booking batch is deleted.

-  > [Info] Note that you may need to refresh the page with the F5 key to see the changes in the Fixed booking batch drop-down list.
+  > [Info] You may need to refresh the page with the F5 key to see the changes in the Fixed booking batch drop-down list.

 ### Next steps